awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-ec2-security-group-ingress.md

 `SourceSecurityGroupOwnerId`  <a name="cfn-ec2-security-group-ingress-sourcesecuritygroupownerid"></a>
 \[nondefault VPC\] The AWS account ID for the source security group, if the source security group is in a different account\.
 You can't specify this property with an IP address range\.
 Creates rules that grant full ICMP, UDP, and TCP access\.
-If you specify `SourceSecurityGroupName` or `SourceSecurityGroupId` and that security group is owned by a different account than the account creating the stack, you must specify the `SourceSecurityGroupOwnerId`; otherwise, this property is optional\.
+If you specify `SourceSecurityGroupName` or `SourceSecurityGroupId` and that security group is owned by a different account than the account creating the stack, you must specify `SourceSecurityGroupOwnerId`; otherwise, this property is optional\.
 *Required*: Conditional
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)